Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 These are some common contingencies in a traditional offer:

-• Home sale contingency: The buyer’s existing home has to sell before they will purchase the home.
+- Home sale contingency: The buyer’s existing home has to sell before they will purchase the home.

-When you sell to a “we buy houses” company, you won’t deal with the uncertainty of contingencies.
+When you sell to a ‘We Buy Houses’ company, you won’t deal with the uncertainty of contingencies.

-There’s no need to stage, show, repair or remodel
+You won’t need to stage, show, repair or remodel

-Since a sale to a “we buy houses” group is typically “as-is,” you can skip the elaborate pre-listing home preparations and touch-ups.
+Since a sale to a ‘We Buy Houses’ group is typically “as-is,” you can skip the elaborate pre-listing home preparations and touch-ups.
 For a traditional sale, you might have to paint, replace old carpet, take care of minor repairs, and maybe spruce up the landscaping and curb appeal.
 When you have showings or open houses scheduled, you’ll have to deep clean and keep the place tidy.

 You experience an easy, smooth process

 If you’re in the midst of moving an elderly relative into a different living situation, trying to avoid foreclosure, or wrapping up an estate, you simply may not have the time for a traditional sale.
-A “we buy houses” sale makes it easy and smooth to sell in as little as a month.
+A ‘We Buy Houses’ sale makes it easy and smooth to sell in as little as a month.
 It’s an option for those in desperation mode who need to get out from under the responsibility of a home.

 You only have one major decision to make

-When selling on the market, you face a ton of decisions.
-Which repairs and cosmetic improvements to make before listing, what list price to choose, if you want to hire a stager.
-And that’s before you have to start weighing the pros and cons of offers!
+When selling on the market, you face a ton of decisions: which repairs and cosmetic improvements to make before listing, what to list your house for, and if you want to hire a stager.
+And that’s before you have to start weighing the pros and cons of offers.
+With a ‘We Buy Houses’ offer, you only face one decision — whether to accept it or not.

-If your home is in foreclosure, selling to a “we buy houses” company could help you get out of the situation.
+If your home is in foreclosure, selling to a ‘We Buy Houses’ company could help you get out of the situation.
 If the sale closes before your mortgage company finalizes the foreclosure, it won’t hit your credit report.
 These companies specialize in buying distressed properties.

-There’s no need to find a real estate agent and pay their commissions
+You won’t have to find a real estate agent and pay their commissions

-Finding a qualified real estate agent takes work — you need to research their past sales and successes, interview them to see if they’re a good fit, and request references.
+Finding a qualified real estate agent takes work.
+You need to research their past sales and successes, interview them to see if they’re a good fit, and request references.
 Alternatively, you could try HomeLight’s Agent Match tool, which analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 The bottom line is that in a traditional sale, you’ll face commission fees, but with a cash offer, you can avoid them altogether.

-It eliminates the time and trouble of a FSBO sale
+You can avoid the time and trouble of a FSBO sale

 And, depending on the buyer’s agreement, you still might have to pay their agent’s 3% commission.
-With “We Buy Houses,” you avoid the hard work and the commissions.
+With ‘We Buy Houses,’ you avoid the hard work and the commissions.

 Cons of selling to a We Buy Houses operation